antonhornquist/r/README.md

 - `deletemacro s <macroname>` - removes a macro.
 	- Example: `deletemacro Tune`.

+### Polls

+The engine has ten polls named `poll1` to `poll10`.
+Snapshots of module output signals can be routed to these polls.
+In addition, some modules expose feedback values typically used for visualization (ie. the `MMFilter` module feedback value `Frequency` which takes frequency modulation into account).
+These values - referred to as _visuals_ - can also be routed to the polls.

+- `polloutput is <modulename/output>` - routes an output signal of a named module to a poll.
+	- Examples: `pollvisual 1 LFO/Saw` routes the signal of the output named Saw of the LFO module to `poll1`.

+- `pollvisual is <modulename=visual>` - routes a visual of a named module to a poll.
+	- Example: `pollvisual 2 Filter=Frequency` routes the feedback value of the visual named Frequency of the Filter module to `poll2`.

+Only one output or visual can be routed to each poll at any given time.
+The latest routed output or visual takes precedence.

 ### Debug Commands

 - `trace i <boolean>` - determines whether to post debug output in SCLang Post Window (`1` = yes, `0` = no)